junxit/us-congress-bills-110/metadata.md

 - 2008-09-12 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2008-09-12 — Committee on the Judiciary.
 Reported by Senator Leahy without amendment.
 Without written report.
 - 2008-09-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 960.
+- 2008-09-26 — Message on Senate action sent to the House.
+- 2008-09-26 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S9606; text as passed Senate: CR S9606)
+- 2008-09-26 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S9606; text as passed Senate: CR S9606)
+- 2008-09-26 — Received in the House.
+- 2008-09-26 — Referred to the House Committee on the Judiciary.